j-min/tf_tutorial_plus/README.md

-# tf_tutorial_plus
+# TensorFlow Tutorial +

-TensorFlow Tutorials for APIs that are not well covered in official documentation
+Tutorials for TensorFlow APIs the official documentation doesn't cover

+TF Version: 1.1

 # Contents (To be updated)